 Defining the target sites and data points

 This is the first step in any web crawling process.
 Target sites should be selected carefully as the quality of output data will hugely depend on them.
-Some examples are Flightradar24, Makemytrip, Goibibo, Tripadvisor and Cleartrip.
+Some examples are Flightradar24, Makemytrip, Goibibo, Expedia and Cleartrip.
 Once reliable sources where the required data is available are selected, it’s time to define the required data points.
 Data point refers to pieces of information on the target site that needs to be extracted.
 In the case of airline websites, the data points would be flight names/ID, date of journey, departure time, arrival time, status and the prices.